 Since early in 2010, the “investment environment” for SFD (single-family-detached) rental homes in metro-Phoenix has been ideal … a substantial positive cash flow from such investments has been commonly achieved.
-Historically, for a SFD property purchased with 75% financing, the max with most lenders, the cash for loan payments, maintenance, taxes, etc., has totaled to more than rent paid by the tenant.
+Historically, for a SFD property purchased with 75% financing, the max with most lenders, the cash for loan payments, maintenance, taxes, etc., totaled to more than rent paid by the tenant.
+Not now!

-With the fall in home prices and interest rates, along with an increase in rents, it is common that the rent is more than all costs.
+With the fall in home prices and interest rates, along with an increase in rents, it is common that the rent is considerably more than all costs.
 In addition to the ongoing positive cash flow, SFD investments also offer tax benefits and long-term appreciation.